 The author’s voice here is more authoritative and serious.
 There is a no-nonsense tone, and the word choice suggests an author well-versed in her topic.
 This is an author who would capture the attention of her audience through her clear grasp of the topic at hand and her readers would read on, expecting to receive some practical, seasoned advice.

 This kind of thinking – aligning a character’s words with thoughts, motivations, and experience requires a level of personal life experience that may be beyond the developmental capacity of younger students.
 It requires quite a lot of interaction and observation of others in the context of the real world.
-Therefore, while you can point out certain touchstones that point to the creation of voice, what it ultimately requires is time.
-An author develops voice in narrative writing over time, with much practice, through a keen awareness of what it is that makes people (and therefore characters) tick.
+Therefore, while you can point out certain touchstones that point to the creation of voice, what it ultimately requires is time with much practice, through a keen awareness of what it is that makes people (and therefore characters) tick.

-As you read – magazines, novels, journals, newspapers– begin to do so with an eye and ear for voice.
-Begin to read with “author’s eyes” in order to continually develop an awareness of the sometimes seemingly intangible, yet consciously, intentionally crafted quality we call “voice”.
-What you will notice is that when “voice” is done well, we simply enjoy the writing, but when it is done thoughtlessly or inconsistently it begins to jump out at you.
-Have these conversations with your students as they read, and later, as they write.
+Whenever you read magazines, novels, journals, or newspapers, begin to do so with an ear for voice.
+Read with “author’s eyes” in order to continually develop an awareness of the sometimes seemingly intangible, yet consciously, intentionally crafted quality we call “voice”.
+What you will notice is that when “voice” is done well, we simply enjoy the writing, but when it is done thoughtlessly or inconsistently, it begins to jump out at you.
+Have these conversations with your students as they read and, later, as they write.
 Awareness is always the first step toward application.